 - working cabin lights

-- working control panel lights
+- working control panel lights (in process)

 - simulated COAS crosshair (docking target)